wesup. is committed to reducing plastic usage and waste.

 Staff and Customer/Clubbie Responsibilities

-- No single use plastic bottles or take away coffee cups to be brought into the premises.
+- No single-use plastic bottles or take away coffee cups to be brought into the premises.
 Reusable water bottles and cups may be used.
-Gylly Café is an official ReFill Cornwall location where bottles to be filled up.

 - When events such as BBQs require clubbies and staff to bring food and drink, where possible this should be decanted into Tupperware/reusable bottles, and plastic waste recycled at home.
 When this has not been the case, the in-store recycling facilities should be used.